 4. Panama Al Brown: Boxing’s first Hispanic world champion was a top bantam for more than a full decade, not to mention the world champ for six.
 A sharp boxer with an iron chin, Brown was floored just a single time in 168 fights.

 3. Pete Herman: Arguably, no bantam champion faced stiffer opposition than “Kid Herman.”
-He defeated a long list of terrific battlers, including Kid Williams, Jimmy Wilde, Young Solzberg, Abe Friedman, Joe Lynch, Young Zulu and Johnny Coulon.
+He defeated a long list of terrific battlers, including Kid Williams, Jimmy Wilde, Young Solzberg, Abe Friedman, Frankie Burns, Joe Lynch, Young Zulu and Johnny Coulon.

 2. George Dixon: A pugilistic innovator and the first black man to hold a world crown, “Little Chocolate” has been hailed as the finest fighter of the 19th century by Monte Cox and the greatest bantam of all-time by Nat Fleischer.
 Champion for almost a full decade, he fought in 23 title bouts, the most ever until Joe Louis broke the record.